enisdenjo/graphql-ws/.changeset/great-nails-dance.md

 'graphql-ws': patch
 ---

-adds a crossws adapter for compatibility with all environments supported by crossws
+[crossws](https://crossws.h3.dev/) adapter for compatibility with all supported environments